 workflow_end |

-Absolute path to run_summary.jsonl when the runtime recorded it.
-Append-only JSONL of workflow/step/log/inbox events; see CLI — Run summary. |
+Absolute path to run_summary.jsonl (from runner metadata).
+See CLI — Run summary.
+Omitted if unavailable. |

 out_file |